J5827/prototype-test/README.md

     5. [DONE] Authenticated users can logout via a link.
     6. [DONE] Students are denied access to tutors page and the other way around.

 Iteration (C) - Course management
 ---------------------------------

     1. [DONE] A persistent library is integrated.
-    2. A tutor can create a course.
+    2. [DONE] A tutor can create a course.
-       a) The tutor can set a name.
+       a) [DONE] The tutor can set a name.
-       b) The tutor can select a semester.
+       b) [NO] The tutor can select a semester.
-       c) The tutor can set a cource capacity.
+       c) [DONE] The tutor can set a cource capacity.
-       d) The tutor can save the course into the persistent store.
+       d) [DONE] The tutor can save the course into the persistent store.
-    2. A tutor can see a list of his courses.
+    2. [DONE] A tutor can see a list of his courses.
-       a) On the tutor page a list of courses he created is visible.
+       a) [DONE] On the tutor page a list of courses he created is visible.
     3. A student must be able to see a list of courses.
        a) On the student page a list of all courses at the school is visible.
     4. A student can enrol in a course.